 The Four Seasons of Marriage

+However, changing seasons when it comes to relationships can be difficult.
+This is especially true of marriage.
 Author and marriage expert, Dr. Gary Chapman, says there are four seasons of marriage.
 Most marriages, he says, move through all four seasons, but not necessarily in order.
-See which season your marriage is in.
+Which of the following seasons is your marriage in?

 A couple in the summer season of marriage needs to be forewarned, though.
-There are unresolved conflicts under the surface that must be brought out if a marriage is to remain in the ebullience of summertime.
+Unresolved conflicts under the surface must be brought out if a marriage is to remain in a state of fullness.

 The beauty about the fall is the fork in the road that makes itself available to couples.
 Either they can lead into winter with attitudes of neglect and allow the marriage to drift in a negative direction, or they can go back to the spring season with actions that foster a positive relationship.
 A couple can either grow closer together or drift further apart in this season.

 “Winter marriages are characterized by coldness, harshness, and bitterness.
 The dreams of spring are covered with layers of ice.”
 Conversations are only about logistics–who will do what and when they will do it.
 Communication is relegated to silence, arguments, criticism, and, at times, verbal abuse.
 Lives are lived independently, although under the same roof.
 This is caused by rigidity: unwillingness to consider the other person’s perspective and work towards compromise.
 The emotions ever present in a winter season of marriage are hurt, anger, disappointment, loneliness, and a sense of rejection.
 The attitudes of spouses in the winter season are a pervasive pessimism, seeing the worst, thinking problems are too big, discouragement, hopelessness, and the nasty habit of blaming the other person.